abner3412/iPostal1-Form-1583-Assistant/README.md

 5. Choose the extension folder that contains the updated js files.

-6. All info will now be autofilled for iPostal1's USPS Form 1583 Assitant.
+6. All info will now be autofilled for iPostal1's USPS Form 1583 Assistant.